 Imagine you wake up one day, and suddenly everyone around you speaks a language you don’t know.
 Or you understand what they say, but when you try to talk, the wrong words come out.
 Or you can’t speak at all.

 That’s what it can be like for someone who’s had a stroke.
 If you’re caring for a loved one in recovery, communication problems can feel like a wall between you.
-Even if he can think clearly, you may struggle to connect with him.
+Even if they can think clearly, you may struggle to connect with them.

 Communication problems after a stroke tend to get better with time and treatment.
-And there are many ways you can help your loved one regain the skills he lost.
+And there are many ways you can help your loved one regain the skills they lost.

 How Strokes Affect Communication